-- (1) Development is preferred in and directed toward Town Centers. - (2) This subdistrict is appropriate for a variety of land uses with pedestrian and transit facilities.
+- i.
+Special Designations.
+(See Section 3.14 Transfer of Development) - (1) Town Center - ii.
+Special Policies. - Development is preferred in and directed toward Town Centers. - (2) This subdistrict is appropriate for a variety of land uses with pedestrian and transit facilities. - e.

-- e.
 Mixed-Use Waterfront Recreation (MU-WREC).
 This subdistrict is intended to provide areas for passive and commercial recreation uses and related services to improve public access and enjoyment of the Lake Tahoe waterfront.
-Recreational and a mix of supportive retail and service uses are allowed along with environmental enhancement improvements. - i.
-Special Designations.
-(See Section 3.14) - (1) Town Center - ii.
-Special Policies. - (1) This subdistrict should be maintained as a recreation area with limited retail and service uses. - (2) Recreation and environmental enhancement projects should continue to be completed in coordination with the California Department of State Parks, the California Tahoe Conservancy and the North Tahoe Public Utility District. - (3) The County, the California Department of State Parks, and the North Tahoe Public Utility District shall explore better integration, utilization, and shared use of the Kings Beach State Recreation Area parking lot areas to better serve the community during the off-season and evening hours, to better serve the North Lake Tahoe Event Center, and to showcase it as an integral community facility.
+Recreational and a mix of supportive retail and service uses are allowed along with environmental enhancement improvements. - Special Designations.
+(See Section 3.14 Transfer of Development) - (1) Town Center - ii.
+Special Policies. - This subdistrict should be maintained as a recreation area with limited retail and service uses. - (2) Recreation and environmental enhancement projects should continue to be completed in coordination with the California Department of State Parks, the California Tahoe Conservancy and the North Tahoe Public Utility District. - (3) The County, the California Department of State Parks, and the North Tahoe Public Utility District shall explore better integration, utilization, and shared use of the Kings Beach State Recreation Area parking lot areas to better serve the community during the offseason and evening hours, to better serve the North Lake Tahoe Event Center, and to showcase it as an integral community facility.